TEAMMATES/teammates/docs/maintainer-guide.md

 When someone's tenure as committer or team member has passed:

 * Do NOT revoke the team membership, unless voluntarily done by the past member him/herself.
-* Move the past member's name to the appropriate section in `about.jsp`.
+* Move the past member's name to the appropriate section in `developers.json`.

 ### Beginner-level issues